The Best States to Live In for Young Adults: Top U.S. Places to Thrive

 Looking for cheap college tuition?
 Wyoming is your best bet, with the nation’s lowest tuition for in-state students at 4-year public colleges.

-The state is also kind on renters, ranking among the ten best states for affordability and availability of rental properties.
+The state is also kind to renters, ranking among the ten best states for affordability and availability of rental properties.

-On the down side, this may not be the best state if you want a career in finance or info tech.
-Wyoming’s proportion of jobs in those sectors ranked second to last.
+On the downside, this may not be the best state if you want a finance or info tech job.
+Wyoming’s proportion of employment in those sectors ranked second to last.

 8. Arkansas

-This is the state with the cheapest average rent in the nation for a one-bedroom apartment.
-It also ranked among the ten best for youthfulness of its population, young adult employment, and rental availability.
+This is the state with the cheapest average rent for a one-bedroom apartment in the nation.
+It also ranked among the ten best for the youthfulness of its population, employment, and rental availability.

 9. Colorado

-Colorado ranked third for broadband connectivity and for young adult employment.
+Colorado ranked third for broadband connectivity and for employment for young people.
 It also scored a top-ten ranking for the proportion of jobs in information and finance.

-Before you move there, though, be sure to research where you would live.
-Colorado ranks 43rd for rental availability, and 40th for rental affordability.
+Before you move there, though, research where you would live.
+Colorado Springs is frequently recognized as one of the best places in the U.S. for young adults, offering excellent recreational opportunities and a vibrant economy.
+Colorado ranks 43rd for rental availability and 40th for rental affordability.

 10. South Dakota

-As the third cheapest state to rent a one-bedroom apartment, South Dakota is definitely kind on the budget for people just starting their careers.
+As the third-cheapest state to rent a one-bedroom apartment, South Dakota is affordable for people just starting their careers.

 The Best States for Young Adults – Complete List